THE INSIDER INTERVIEWS: CAMILLE GATIN

 So, it’s very different, but really interesting.
 It helped me grow in confidence, in terms of knowing what I was doing.
 By the time I finished ENDEAVOUR the script for THE GIRL WITH ALL THE GIFTS was ready.

 THE GIRL WITH ALL THE GIFTS is a totally unique development story.
 Usually what happens is that you read a book, you option it, you find a writer to adapt it, and you go from there.
-With THE GIRL WITH ALL THE GIFTS, I had found a book about Lewis Carol.
+With THE GIRL WITH ALL THE GIFTS, I had found a book about Lewis Carroll.
 He’s fascinating.
 He’s someone I’ll try and do something about at some point.
-Lewis Carol used to keep diaries religiously but the four years of records before Alice in Wonderland was published are missing, and no one knows why.
+Lewis Carroll used to keep diaries religiously but the four years of records before Alice in Wonderland was published are missing, and no one knows why.

 This journalist, who’s absolutely obsessed with him, found all his bank statements for those four years and managed to piece together what he was up to.
 There have always been lots of theories about what Alice in Wonderland is really about, and I wanted to do something about that.

 And… wait for it, my best friend’s work replacement’s best friend from school’s mum… is the journalist who wrote the book.
 She has an agent, who is also Mike Carey’s agent.
 And that’s how I met Mike Carey.
-The journalist introduced me to her agent because perhaps she might have someone who could write the Lewis Carol project.
+The journalist introduced me to her agent because perhaps she might have someone who could write the Lewis Carroll project.
 The agent introduced me to Mike Carey.

 The moment I met Mike we really got on.
-We talked about Lewis Carol, and then at the end of the meeting, he said he had just written this short story for Charlaine Harris, who is the novelist who created the True Blood novels.
+We talked about Lewis Carroll, and then at the end of the meeting, he said he had just written this short story for Charlaine Harris, who is the novelist who created the True Blood novels.
 She was putting together an anthology of horror stories, and she asked me to write one.
 ‘I have to submit it tonight’ Mike said – I was the only person he knew in film and TV and he asked whether I’d mind reading it to get my opinion… It’s the first eight minutes of THE GIRL WITH ALL THE GIFTS.
 I read the short story.
 I loved it.

 What usually happens when you’re prepping a TV show is that you usually take over an abandoned factory.
 That’s where you set up your production office.
 As a kid, Colm grew up on council estates in Edinburgh and South London.
 His big thing was what he calls “dereliction porn”.
 He loved to go around abandoned factories and abandoned buildings with his siblings.
 He found it visually interesting.
 He always wanted to do a movie set there.
 When I read Mike’s short story, I sent it to Colm and started talking about what the film should be.